kuleshserega/cnxion-coding-task/README.rst

 **Q:** Access to attributes should be like `GenericModelInstance.age`?

 **A:**  Doesn't matter, as you wish.
 Let's not invent new requirements, and keep the task simple.
-The goal of the task is to:
+The goal of the task is to do:

 * Django model that stores any data
 * scheme